St. Johnston and Carrigans Community Employment Project Ltd

 - Attend meetings of Social Services Committee.

-Chiropody Clinic: Work with the Receptionist to co-ordinate appointments for this.
+Chiropody Clinic: Work with the Receptionist to co-ordinate appointments for

 - Any other duties deemed suitable to the post by the management committee.